Film Review: Stalag 17 (1953)

 (source: tmdb.org)

-The most authentic of all Second World War films were those made few years after the end of the hostilities.
-The memories were fresh, props were available, there was little need of propaganda and, most importantly, they were created by veterans who wanted to show what they really went through.
-One the best known and the most successful among such works was Stalag 17, 1953 film directed by Billy Wilder.
+The most authentic of all Second World War films were those made a few years after the end of the hostilities.
+The memories were fresh, props were available, there was little need for propaganda and, most importantly, they were created by veterans who wanted to show what they really went through.
+One of the best known and the most successful among such works was Stalag 17, a 1953 film directed by Billy Wilder.
+Two of the veterans behind the film were Donald Bevan and Edmund Trzincski (who appears in a small role in the film), US Army Air Force servicemen shot down over Germany and forced to spend the last years of the war as prisoners in a POW camp.
+Their experiences inspired them to write a 1949 stage play which became a big hit on Broadway and later served as the basis for the film.

-Two of the veterans behind the film were Donald Bevan and Edmund Trzincski (who appears in small role in the film), US Army Air Force servicemen shot down over Germany and forced to spend last years of the war as prisoners in POW camp.
-Their experiences inspired them to write a 1949 stage play which became big hit on Broadway and later served as the basis for the film.
-The plot is set around Christmas 1944 in Stalag 17, large prisoner camp somewhere in today’s Austria, with hundreds of prisoners being downed US airmen.
-One of those is Sergeant J. J. Sefton (played by William Holden), entrepreneurial cynic whose talent for bribing guards with cigarettes allowed to bring various contraband and organise all kinds of black market and betting schemes that would make life of fellow prisoners in his barracks more interesting.
+The plot is set around Christmas 1944 in Stalag 17, a large prisoner camp somewhere in today’s Austria, with hundreds of prisoners being downed US airmen.
+One of those is Sergeant J. J. Sefton (played by William Holden), an entrepreneurial cynic whose talent for bribing guards with cigarettes allowed him to bring in various contraband and organise all kinds of black market and betting schemes that would make the life of his fellow prisoners in his barracks more interesting.
 Some of the prisoners, however, decide to escape, but their attempt ends quickly with both men being shot by guards.
-This incident and Colonel von Scherbach (played by Otto Preminger), prison commandant, apparently knowing many thing that go on, lead prisoners to conclude that they have informer within their own ranks, with Sefton being the most likely suspect.
+This incident, and Colonel von Scherbach (played by Otto Preminger), the prison commandant, apparently knowing many things that go on, lead the prisoners to conclude that they have an informer within their own ranks, with Sefton being the most likely suspect.

-William Holden won Oscar for Best Actor as Sgt.
-Sefton, although the actor himself would later allegedly claim that he didn’t deserve it, and it was given as consolation prize for snubbing of Sunset Boulevard three years earlier.
-It is easy to agree with such estimate, because although Holden plays his part with ease, Stalag 17 is in its essence an ensemble piece, with many dependable character actors playing parts that easily overshadow Holden’s.
-This includes Peter Strauss in the memorable role of sex-crazed Stanislas “Animal” Kuzawa and Harvey Lembeck as his best friend Harry Shapiro; two actors form great comedy duo that would provide many of the light-hearted moments this otherwise grim film needs.
-Famous director Otto Preminger also has a lot of fun in his first feature film role playing a character reminiscent of the POW camp commandant played by Erich von Strocheim, another famous director, in Renoir’s The Grand Illusion.
+William Holden won an Oscar for Best Actor as Sgt.
+Sefton, although the actor himself would later allegedly claim that he didn’t deserve it, and it was given as a consolation prize for the snubbing of Sunset Boulevard three years earlier.
+It is easy to agree with such an estimate, because although Holden plays his part with ease, Stalag 17 is in its essence an ensemble piece, with many dependable character actors playing parts that easily overshadow Holden’s.
+This includes Peter Strauss in the memorable role of sex-crazed Stanislas “Animal” Kuzawa and Harvey Lembeck as his best friend Harry Shapiro; two actors form a great comedy duo that would provide many of the light-hearted moments this otherwise grim film needs.
+Famous director Otto Preminger also has a lot of fun in his first feature film role, playing a character reminiscent of the POW camp commandant played by Erich von Stroheim, another famous director, in Renoir’s The Grand Illusion.

 RATING: 8/10 (+++)